brendt/stitcher.io/src/content/blog/2019-05-02-short-closures-in-php.md

 ## No multi-line

-You read it right: short closures can only have _one_ expression.
+You read it right: short closures can only have _one_ expression; that one expression may be spread over multiple lines for formatting, but it must always be one expression.
-This means you cannot have multiple lines in them.

 The reasoning is as follows: the goal of short closures is to reduce verbosity.
 `fn` is of course shorter than `function` in all cases.